Grant ERC Horizon 2020 Starting Grant, €1.49 million

-The Economic Consequences of the Great War in Central Europe
+Title Spoils of War: The Economic Consequences of the Great War in Central Europe

-Principal Investigator: Dr Tamás Vonyó
+Researcher Dr Tamás Vonyó

-Project Description: Spoils of WAR will set a new standard in the economic history of the world wars by investigating how the First World War affected regional economic development and industrial organisation in the Habsburg Empire and its successor states.
-We can directly account for the impact of wartime resource allocation, independent from the outcomes of postwar political disintegration, using abundant, yet understudied, primary data on war contractors.
-We can detect how war spending affected the spatial concentration of industry, the economic structure of Habsburg regions and business networks.
-Case studies on key industries can help to demonstrate how they perceived these changes and what strategies they developed to address them.
-The project will break through traditional boundaries between economic and business history and integrate the analytical tools of both disciplines.
-It will shift focus in the recent economic history of the wars from the Second to the First World War and use newly developed methods in historical economic geography and comparative business history.
+SpoilsofWar investigates the impact of World War I on regional economic development and industrialization in Central Europe.
+We can account for the geographical distribution of wartime industrial activity using abundant, yet under-studied, primary data on war contractors.
+We can detect how sales and employment in the war industries affected the spatial concentration of industry, the economic structure of Habsburg regions, and business networks after World War I. New studies on the largest industrial war contractors will demonstrate the impact of the war economy on the growth of enterprises and the formation of industry clusters and business networks.
+The project breaks through traditional boundaries between economic and business history and integrates the analytical tools of both disciplines.
+It aims to shift focus in the economic history of the wars from the Second to the First World War and use state-of-the-art methods in historical economic geography and business history.

 The project is hosted at the Dondena Centre.
 The core research team has included three postdoctoral fellows.
 Stefan Nikolic (since 2019) works on the spatial analysis of economic development in the late Habsburg Empire and the main successor states.
 Bogdan Popescu (2019-2022) developed a monograph on the political economy of complex border legacies in the southern borderlands of the Empire.
 Mária Hidvégi (since 2022) will study the development of the largest war contractors of Austria-Hungary in a trans-war and transnational perspective.